Natalie Clifford Barney: Liane de Pougy

 Barney stood to inherit some family wealth held in trust if she either married or waited for her father's death.
 While courting de Pougy, Barney was engaged to Robert Cassat, a member of another wealthy railroad family.
 Barney was open with Cassat about her love of women and relationship with de Pougy.
 In the hopes of securing the Barney trust money, the three briefly considered a rushed wedding between Barney and Cassat and an adoption of de Pougy.
 When Cassat ended the engagement, Barney attempted unsuccessfully to persuade her father to give her the money anyway.

 By the end of 1899, the two had broken up after quarreling repeatedly over Barney's desire to "rescue" de Pougy from her life as a courtesan.
 Despite the breakup, the two continued having liaisons for decades.

 Their on-and-off affair became the subject of de Pougy's tell-all roman à clef, Idylle Saphique (Sapphic Idyll).
 Published in 1901, the book and its sexually suggestive scenes became the talk of Paris, reprinted more than 70 times in its first year.
 Barney was soon well known as the model for one of the characters.

 Barney herself contributed a chapter to Idylle Saphique in which she described reclining at de Pougy's feet in a screened box at the theater, watching Sarah Bernhardt's play Hamlet.
 During intermission, Barney (as "Flossie") compares Hamlet's plight with that of women: "What is there for women who feel the passion for action when pitiless Destiny holds them in chains?
 Destiny made us women at a time when the law of men is the only law that is recognized."
 She also wrote Lettres à une Connue (Letters to a Woman I Have Known), her own epistolary novel about the affair.
-Although Barney failed to find a publisher for the book and later called it naïve and clumsy, it is notable for its discussion of homosexuality, which Barney regarded as natural and compared to albinism.
+Although Barney failed to find a publisher for the book (published in 2024) and later called it naïve and clumsy, it is notable for its discussion of homosexuality, which Barney regarded as natural and compared to albinism.
 "My queerness," she said, "is not a vice, is not deliberate, and harms no one."